-AE = adverse event; D = Day; ECG = electrocardiogram; FTC = emtricitabine; PK = pharmacokinetic; SAE = serious adverse event; TAF = tenofovir alafenamide; TFV = tenofovir; W = washout.

-1 Evaluations scheduled for Period 2, Day 9 will also be performed for participants who discontinue early.
+AE = adverse event; D = day; ECG = electrocardiogram; PK = pharmacokinetic; SAE = serious adverse event.
+1 Evaluations scheduled for Day 5 in Period 4 will also be performed for participants who discontinue early.

-- The timing and number of planned study assessments, including safety, PK, or other assessments may be altered during the course of the study based on newly available data (e.g., to obtain data closer to the time of peak plasma concentrations) to ensure appropriate monitoring. - Any changes in the timing or addition of time points for any planned study assessments as the result of emerging PK data from this study must be documented and approved by the relevant study team member and then archived in the sponsor and site study files, but will not constitute a protocol amendment.
-The Institutional Review Board (IRB)/Independent Ethics Committee (IEC) will be informed of any safety issues that constitute a substantial amendment and require alteration of the safety monitoring scheme or amendment of the informed consent form (ICF).
-The changes will be approved by the competent authorities (CA) and the ethics committee (EC) before implementation.
+- The timing and number of planned study assessments, including safety, PK, or other assessments may be altered during the course of the study based on newly available data (e.g., to obtain data closer to the time of peak plasma concentrations) to ensure appropriate monitoring. - Any changes in the timing or addition of time points for any planned study assessments as the result of emerging PK data from this study must be documented and approved by the relevant study team member and then archived in the sponsor and site study files but will not constitute a protocol amendment.
+The Institutional Review Board/Independent Ethics Committee will be informed of any safety issues that constitute a substantial amendment and require alteration of the safety monitoring scheme or amendment of the informed consent form.
+The changes will be approved by the competent authorities and the ethics committee before implementation.